symphonists/subsectionmanager/README.markdown

 Subsection Manager is the successor of [Mediathek](http://github.com/nilshoerrmann/mediathek/) and requires [Symphony 2.1 or newer](http://github.com/symphonycms/symphony-2/).
 Subsection Manager and Mediathek should not be used simultaneously.
 This extension comes with an upgrade script that automatically replaces all Mediathek fields with the Subsection Manager (see below).

+## Compatibility

+Please note that Symphony 2.2 introduces new features that Subsection Manager 1.1 relies on.
+If you are using Symphony 2.1.x, please [download or checkout Subsection Manager 1.0.1](https://github.com/nilshoerrmann/subsectionmanager/tree/1.0.1) which does not have these dependencies.

 ## Installation

 Subsection Manager contains two components: